kevios12/hp-elitebook850-g2-hackintosh/README.md

 4. run via Terminal: `sudo diskutil list` then find your USB Device e.g. disk0sX (u must have 2 Partitions e.g. EFI and Install Monterey) Pick the EFI and run `sudo diskutil mount diskXsX`.
 Now u have mounted your EFI Partition.
 5. Copy the EFI Folder to the USB Drive.
 The Structure must be: /drive/EFI/EFI/OCandBOOT/
 6. Reboot your PC and Boot from it via F9 Key!
+7. When the Installer is Booted, Goto Disk Utility > Show All Volumes > Erase your Disk as APFS and GUID
+8. The System will several restarts.
+Keep in mind, u need every Reboot Press F9 to boot from USB or set as Default Boot Option in UEFI
+9. Finish Setup Assistent
+10. Copy EFI to Main Partition(proceed like in Step 4.)
+11. Congrulations, ur Hackintosh is Ready!

 ## Downloads
 > - coming soon -